realartists/shippy/README.md

-# shipapi
+# shippy
-Python wrapper library for the Ship API
+Python interface to the Ship issue tracking system.